snap-stanford/MetroMaps/README.md

 	python2.7 mmrun.py configuration.yaml

 Default `lotr.yaml` configuration works on the Lord of the Rings domain.
-See the details in `lotr.yaml` and `mm/default.yaml`
+See the details in `lotr.yaml` and `mm/default.yaml`.
+To run LOTR domain, do

+        python2.7 mmrun.py lotr.yaml

 # Writing your own configuration file